microsoft/pxt-adafruit/olddocs/js/lessons/running-time/challenges.md

 **Challenge 0**

 Great job!
 You have successfully completed the [Running Time tutorial](/lessons/running-time/tutorial) .
-You have a forever loop that declares a variable in it that holds the running time in milliseconds of the micro:bit and then shows the seconds on the LED screen.
+You have a forever loop that declares a variable in it that holds the running time in milliseconds of the @boardname@ and then shows the seconds on the LED screen.

 ```
 basic.forever(() => {